DreamCom: Finetuning Text-guided Inpainting Model for Image Composition

 \section{Introduction}

-Image composition \cite{compositionsurvey} aims to produce a high-quality composite image by combining the foreground and background from different image sources, which has a wide range of applications including artistic creation, E-commerce, data augmentation.
-Early works \cite{deepblending,deepharmonization,shadow2} decompose image composition into different sub-tasks (\emph{e.g.}, image blending, image harmonization) to solve different issues (\emph{e.g.}, unnatural boundary, inharmonious illumination) existing in the composite image.
-To obtain a realistic composite image by addressing all these issues, multiple sub-tasks need to be performed sequentially.
-Such multi-stage processing is very cumbersome and thus hinders real-world applications.
+Image composition \cite{compositionsurvey} aims to produce a high-quality composite image by combining the foreground and background from different image sources, which has a wide range of applications including artistic creation, E-commerce, and data augmentation.
+Early works \cite{deepblending,deepharmonization,shadow2} decompose image composition into different sub-tasks (\eg, image blending, image harmonization) to solve different issues (\eg, unnatural boundary, inharmonious illumination) in the composite image.
+To obtain a realistic composite image by addressing all the issues, multiple sub-tasks need to be performed sequentially, which is very cumbersome and thus hinders real-world applications.

-Recently, some works \cite{paintbyexample,objectstitch,li2023dreamedit} attempt to solve all the issues with one unified diffusion model, which can accomplish end-to-end image composition.
-Given a foreground image and a background image with a bounding box specifying the foreground placement, they could directly produce the final composite image with the foreground seamlessly and naturally placed in the bounding box.
-These methods can be roughly categorized into two groups: \textbf{object-to-object mapping and token-to-object mapping conditioned on background with bounding box.}
+Recently, some works \cite{paintbyexample,objectstitch,li2023dreamedit} attempt to solve all the issues with one unified diffusion model.
+Given a foreground image and a background image with a bounding box specifying the object placement, they could directly produce the final composite image with the foreground object seamlessly and naturally placed in the bounding box.
+These methods can be roughly categorized into two groups: object-to-object mapping and token-to-object mapping.

-The first group of methods (\emph{e.g.}, PbE~\cite{paintbyexample}, ObjectStitch~\cite{objectstitch}, ControlCom~\cite{controlcom}) learn object-to-object mapping conditioned on background with bounding box.
-They train a diffusion model based on massive triplets of foregrounds, backgrounds with bounding boxes, and real images, so that it can be directly applied to a new pair of foreground and background with bounding box to produce a composite image at test time.
+The first group (\eg, PbE~\cite{paintbyexample}, ObjectStitch~\cite{objectstitch}, ControlCom~\cite{zhang2023controlcom}) learns object-to-object mapping conditioned on a background image with specified placement.
+They train a diffusion model based on massive triplets of foreground images, background images with bounding boxes, and ground-truth real images, so that it can be directly applied to a new pair of foreground image and background image with bounding box to produce a composite image at test time.
 However, the generated results often fail to preserve the details of foreground object.
-Additionally, these methods only use one foreground image, lacking the ability to take advantage of multiple reference images for the same subject.
-This shortcoming greatly limits their extendability, because multiple foreground images could provide complementary useful information, especially for different viewpoints.
+Additionally, these methods only support one foreground image, lacking the ability to take advantage of multiple reference images for the same object which could provide complementary useful information.